evvanErb/basicFileEncryptor/README.md

 in terminal while in same directory as file

-When encrypting and decrypting both files and folders please provide full path examples:
+When encrypting and decrypting both files and folders please provide full path.

+Examples:

 /root/Desktop/myFolder